 - Severe drug or alcohol use: If you use drugs or alcohol for a long time or use them excessively, even to the point where your life may be in immediate danger, rehab can help manage the taxing withdrawal symptoms.
 It can also be a fine place to start the process of positive change.

 - Chaotic home life: Living with other drug or alcohol users or having an unstable home environment can sabotage your treatment.
 Time away can help you regroup and refocus your attention on living a better life.

 - Not responding to lower levels of care: If you attempt outpatient or intensive outpatient programs but find it difficult to maintain sobriety while at home, rehab can give you the added support you need to find success.

-- Recently out of a detox program: For some, especially chronic alcohol or opiate users, the medically managed detox is the first crucial step of care.
+- Recently out of a drug detox program: For some, especially chronic alcohol or opiate users, the medically-managed detox is the first crucial step of care.
 Once the drug leaves your system, however, the real work begins.
 For example, alcohol rehab can help you discover the reasons alcohol took over your life and take steps to change these root causes.

 - First-time treatment: Once you decide to seek treatment, you will want every tool available to make it successful.
 This type of drug rehab offers around-the-clock support to help change your life and prevent relapse.